Get Relief from TMJ Pain

 As with most painful disorders, a standard treatment for TMJ disorder involves medication.
 These medications may include:

-Over-the-counter medications like NSAIDs (nonsteroidal anti-inflammatory drugs)—i.e., Asprin, Motrin, Aleve, and Ibuprofen—are often effective; however, excessive use can lead to liver and kidney problems.
-One way to mitigate this side effect is to rotate between those with different ingredients.
-You should also avoid taking them to prevent pain and instead take them when soreness begins.
+Over-the-counter medications like NSAIDs (nonsteroidal anti-inflammatory drugs), such as Aspirin, Motrin, Aleve, and Ibuprofen, are often effective.
+With excessive use, though, they can lead to liver and kidney problems.
+One way to mitigate this side effect is rotating between those with different ingredients; you should also avoid taking them to prevent pain and instead take them when soreness begins.

-Prescription Medications: Stronger pain relievers can be prescribed for TMJ problems, but they should be taken with caution and under professional supervision because these substances can have highly addictive properties.
+Prescription medications: Stronger pain relievers can be prescribed for TMJ problems, but they should be taken with caution and professional monitoring because these substances can be highly addictive and usually become ineffective with long-term use.

-Muscle Relaxers: Since stress-induced TMD involves muscle tightening, muscle relaxants can help ease discomfort.
+Muscle Relaxers: Since stress-induced TMD involves muscle tightening, muscle relaxants can help to ease discomfort.

 Oral Surgery

-Oral surgery is often a last resort for TMJ disorders, generally pursued when the patient’s symptoms are unbearable and nothing else seems to work.
-The main options oral surgeons provide are open joint surgery on the jaw joints, surgery while implementing TMJ arthroscopy, and arthrocentesis.
+Typically, oral surgery for TMJ disorders is a last resort reserved for patients whose symptoms have become unbearable, and nothing else is working.
+The main options oral surgeons can offer include open joint surgery of the jaw joints, TMJ arthroscopy, and arthrocentesis.

 Preventive Measures for TMD Pain

-Here are a few of our best strategies to prevent TMJ from getting worse and to reduce symptoms:
+A few of our best tips and strategies to prevent TMJ from getting worse and to reduce symptoms:

 Patient Experiences with TMJ Pain Treatment